hbgl/wp-code-syntax-highlighting-block/readme.txt

 == Description ==

-A Wordpress plugin that provides a Gutenberg block for displaying computer code with syntax-highlighting.
+A Wordpress plugin that provides a Gutenberg block for displaying computer source code with syntax-highlighting.
 Uses [highlight.js](https://highlightjs.org/) under the hood.

 - ✅ Supports 192 languages
 - ✅ 256 included themes